Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 Platform as a Service is the cloud based environments where one can build, test, and deploy applications.

-These services consist of development tools, runtime environments, and deployment services enabling engineering teams to develop applications without having to control underlying infrastructure systems.
+These services consist of development tools, runtime environments, and deployment services, enabling engineering teams to develop applications without having to control underlying infrastructure systems.

 PaaS is commonly used to build internal business applications, customer platforms, and enterprise systems.

-The teams of developers do not have to worry about their operating systems, runtime environments, or infrastructure services that are needed to run the applications and leave all these tasks to the cloud platform.
+The teams of developers do not have to worry about their operating systems, runtime environments, or infrastructure services that are needed to run the applications, and leave all these tasks to the cloud platform.

+Infrastructure as a Service offers basic computing facilities like data storage structures, virtual servers, and network infrastructure.
 These resources can be configured to execute enterprise applications, databases, and business systems in the cloud environments by organizations.

 They are used by enterprises that require more control over system environments, including running a large enterprise workload, data platform, or special applications requiring unique infrastructure settings.